DuyguKeskek/mirca.github.io/_posts/2016-08-19-gsoc-astropy-final.md

 <p style='text-align: justify;'>
 After finding the groups of stars, the algorithm proceeds to fit the stars in each group simultaneously.
-Right after fitting a given group, that group is subtract from the original image (forming a "residual image").
+Right after fitting a given group, that group is subtracted from the original image (forming a "residual image").
 </p>

 <p style='text-align: justify;'>
-All these steps are enclosed in <a href="https://github.com/astropy/photutils/pull/385">DAOPhotPSFPhotometry</a> class, which in fact is the main contribution of my project GSoC project.
+All these steps are enclosed in <a href="https://github.com/astropy/photutils/pull/385">DAOPhotPSFPhotometry</a> class, which is the main contribution of my project GSoC project.
 </p>

 <p style='text-align: justify;'>
-In addition, please, see this notebook <a href="https://github.com/astropy/photutils-datasets/pull/5"> here </a> for details.
+In addition, please, see this notebook <a href="https://github.com/astropy/photutils-datasets/pull/5">here</a> for examples on how to use DAOPhotPSFPhotometry.
 </p>